kdawson133/ArchInstall/README.md

 lsblk
 ```

-Then examine your windows disk for EFI partition:
+Then examine your windows disk for EFI partition by the following command:

 ```bash
 cfdisk /dev/sda